World Bartender Day

 World Bartender Day is a holiday that’s observed annually on February 24th.
 It’s a day that celebrates the men and women who formulate and serve alcoholic (or sometimes non-alcoholic) beverages from behind a bar.

 That alone should be a good enough reason for everyone to celebrate these professionals and show them some appreciation on this holiday.
-So, everyone is should give their bartender a thank-you and a nice big tip on this day.
+So, everyone should give their bartender a thank-you and a nice big tip on this day.

-The History Of World Bartender Day
+The History of World Bartender Day

 Some Quick Facts About Bartenders